exsitu-projects/ilatex/TECHNICAL-GUIDE.md

 However, the webview does not contain anything by default, and the only way to set its content provided by the Visual Studio Code API is to replace the content of the entire HTML page displayed by the webview.
 This is why (1) the code is separated between the _core_ and the _webview_ and (2) all the files used by the webview must be inlined into a single HTML file (`out/webview/webview.inlined.html`) so that the core can read it once and use it to initialise the webview.
 In _i_-LaTeX, this is the responsibility of the webview manager ([`WebviewManager`](src/core/webview/WebviewManager.ts)) of each LaTeX document (using the `setInitialWebviewHtml` method).
-Once both the core and the webview are initialised, they can communicate to exchange information and update each other without having to change the code of the entire webpage each time (see the _Communication between the core and the webview_ section for more details).
+Once both the core and the webview are initialised, they can communicate to exchange information and update each other without having to change the code of the entire webpage each time (see the _Exchanging messages with the webview_ section for more details).